Yazd, the Capital of Wind Catchers

 The Crypts or Tower of Silence, are the name of Zoroastrians’ burial places near Yazd. as documents showed, the towers were first used in the early 9th century.
 The Zoroastrians put the dead body on a mount to be exposed to carrion birds to avoid the dead body contact with earth or fire, the sacred elements.

 Sabats or shades are sunshades built over alleys which is the characteristic of desert architecture.
 This kind of architecture cause more air movement and make the temperature less hot to make walking tolerable.
-In winter, it is warmer.
+Sabats are among the beauties of Yazd.
+In the summer, you can use it as a shelter against warm weather.
+You can see the Sabats when you are walking through the city.

 This beautiful city has various handicrafts.
 Potteries, ceramics, cashmere weaving, lkat weaving, engraving, Zilo, silk cloth, velvet weaving, bed sheet weaving, etc. are among the Yazd famous handicrafts.